quantumghent/TensorTutorials/lectures/1-Introduction/QuantumManyBody.md

 systems.
 One maps the quantum problem to a classical partition function and then uses one of the many flavours of Monte Carlo sampling.
 However, with non-positive Boltzmann weights, the interpretation of a probability distribution is lost and no efficient sampling procedure can be designed, as samples might annihilate each other.
-This is known as the \emph{sign}
+This is known as the **sign problem**.
-problem.

 Secondly, for many non-relativistic quantum systems, the anisotropy between the imaginary time direction and the spatial dimensions in the corresponding classical system cannot be